After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 WFTGA Trainers’ Convention – A Premier Alternative

-The WFTGA Trainers’ Convention isn’t a consolation prize—it’s a prestigious professional opportunity that transforms destinations into recognized centers of tourism excellence.
+The WFTGA Trainers’ Convention is not a consolation prize – it is a prestigious professional opportunity that transforms destinations into recognized centers of tourism excellence.
 When 80-120 of the world’s most experienced guide trainers and association leaders gather in your destination, they bring decades of expertise, international connections, and the ability to influence thousands of guides worldwide.

 This intimate gathering creates deeper relationships and more meaningful professional development than larger events allow.
-Participants aren’t just attending—they’re collaborating on the future of guide education, testing innovative training methodologies, and establishing your destination as a global hub for professional tourism development.
+Participants are not just attending – they are collaborating on the future of guide education, testing innovative training methodologies, and establishing your destination as a global hub for professional tourism development.
 The smaller scale means more personal attention to your local guide community, more intensive collaboration with international experts, and often more media attention per participant than larger conventions achieve.

 Multi-Destination & Cross-Border Programmes